rameezv/LastFmScrobblesWidget/projects/last-fm-scrobbles/README.md

     - `username`: a `string` containing the user's last.fm username
     - `apiKey`: a `string` containing your Last.fm API Key.
 If you don't have one yet, visit the [Last.fm API account creation page](https://www.last.fm/api/account/create) and get one.
 It's really fast and simple.
   - Both of these inputs are required for the widget to work correctly.
+  - Theming: the following optional inputs allow for theming the widget:
-  - There is an option input `accentColor` which takes a color in _hex_ form.
+    - `accentColor` takes a color in _hex_ form.
 This is used for backgrounds/highlights and the equalizer.
 Defaults to `'#FF6E6E'`.
-  - There is also another optional input `theme` which can be set to either `'black'` (default) or `'white'` which will change the widgets colour scheme and background colour.
+    - `theme` can be set to either `'black'` (default) or `'white'` which will change the widget colour scheme.
+    - `backgroundColor` takes a color in _hex_ form.
+Set this to a custom colour if this widget is beign used on a background that is not #000000 for the `black` theme and #ffffff for the `white` theme.

 - A sans-serif font style is recommended